camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/09-tasklist/02-human-workflow-management.html.md

   </div>
   <div class="col-xs-6 col-sm-6 col-md-9">
     <p>
       To start a process instance via the Tasklist hit the <button class="btn btn-xs"><i class="caret"></i> Start a Process </button> dropdown button and select a process.
-If there is no process listed please check that your process is deployed correctly.
+If there is no process listed please verify that your process is deployed correctly.
     </p>
     <p>
       Depending on whether you have defined a <a href="ref:#tasklist-task-forms">start form</a> for your process it will be displayed now.
 Otherwise you get the notification that no form has been defined for starting the process.
 In this case click <code>Start process using generic form</code>.
 The <a href="ref:#tasklist-task-forms-generic-task-forms">generic task form</a> allows you to enter variables for your process.
     </p>
     <p>
-      In our example you have to enter the desired values and hit <code>Start Process</code> to step through.
+      In our example you have to insert the desired values and hit <code>Start Process</code> to continue to the next step.
     </p>
   </div>
 </div>